 You’ve probably thought about taking your children to a museum before for a homeschool field trip.
 Whether you visit an art museum or a science museum, students will love getting away from home to look around.
-Taking a guided tour will be engaging, and many museums have hands-on children sections.
-A local school can be at the same time, so schedule ahead of time if you don’t want to deal with the crowds.
+A guided tour will be engaging, and many museums have hands-on children’s sections.
+A local school can be at the same time, so schedule ahead if you don’t want to deal with the crowds.
 Historical museums can bring history alive for students and ensure learning is taking place.

 Local farms are a great place to teach your family where food comes from.
 Rural life is very different than urban life, and visiting an agricultural establishment can make your kids appreciate farmers and their hard work.
 Depending on the season, you could visit different farms and see how they operate and the steps it takes to get the farm’s food to the table.
 Taking a homeschool field trip to a farm could be a free field trip.
 When you visit a farm, you can find different plants, animals, and machinery.
 Plan to go at other times of the year to see the various stages of the animals’ crops and lifecycles.
 If you do year-round homeschool scheduling, plan these farm trips in for a different season every year,

 Capitol Buildings is one of the best field trip ideas for many reasons.
 Each state has a capitol building available for visitation for a field trip.
 First, you can talk about the history of the building itself.
 You can also talk about the history of the state, county, or city, whichever capital building you visited.
 Some capitol buildings offer scavenger hunts on their websites to be completed by students when visiting on field trips.
 This is a great way to keep them engaged and have time to find specific details while looking around.